Skip to main content

 When you install homedata-mcp and configure your AI client with your Homedata API key, the assistant gains a set of typed property-data tools.
 Ask it a question about a UK address and the assistant decides which tools to invoke, makes the request via the MCP server running locally on your machine, and uses the structured response to answer you.
 The MCP server runs locally — your AI vendor never sees the property data.

-What property data is available through the MCP?
+What UK property data is available through MCP?

 The MCP exposes typed tools for 29 million UK properties — address search, full property records, EPC ratings, flood and environmental risk, planning applications, crime statistics, Ofsted school data, transport links and aggregated postcode profiles.
 Sales history and live listings are available on higher-tier plans.